c3lang/c3docs-old/docs/types.md

 # Types

-As usual, types are divided into basic types and user defined types.
-The syntax for defining a new type is uniform: `[public] type <name> <definition>`.
+As usual, types are divided into basic types and user defined types (enum, union, struct, error, aliases).
 All types are defined on a global level.
 Using the `public` prefix is necessary for any type that is to be exposed outside of the current module.

 ##### Naming

 All user defined types in C3 starts with upper case.
 So `MyStruct` or `Mystruct` would be fine, `mystruct_t` or `mystruct` would not.
 Since this runs into probles with C compatibility, it is possible to use attributes to change the c name of a type, as well as control whether a C typedef should be emitted for the type.

 ```
-type Stat struct
+struct Stat @(cname="stat", no_typedef)
 {
     // ...
-} @(cname="stat", no_typedef)
+}

 func c_int stat(const c_char* pathname, Stat* buf);
 ```

 ##### Differences from C

-Unlike C, C3 does not use type qualifiers.
-Const exists, but is a storage class modifier, not a type qualifier.
-Instead of volatile, volatile blocks are used.
+Unlike C, C3 does not use type qualifiers. `const` exists, but is a storage class modifier, not a type qualifier.
+Instead of `volatile`, volatile blocks are used.
 In order to signal restrictions on variable usage, like const-ness [preconditions](../preconditions/) are used.

 ## Basic types